Elliptic Flow Suppression due to Hadron Mass Spectrum

 Moreover, note that as we increase $M_{max}$, more states are produced and the total number of particles increases.
 The $p_T$ spectrum is also enhanced and this effect becomes more significant at high $p_T$.
 This occurs because the exponential term $e^{m/T_H}$ in the density of states compensates the Boltzmann factor $e^{-m_{T}\gamma /T_{sw}}$ for very heavy states and one obtains considerably more particles in the spectrum at high $p_T$ by increasing $M_{max}$ (heavy particles should have flatter $p_T$ spectra in comparison to light particles).
 Also, while the velocity field in the hydrodynamic calculation is not particularly sensitive to the change in the EOS due to Hagedorn resonances, note that conservation of energy and momentum through the isothermal hypersurface implies that these heavy states must be produced when converting the fluid degrees of freedom into hadrons if the switching temperature is around 155 MeV.

 We tested these arguments by computing the elliptic flow coefficient of hadrons emitted from an isothermal hypersurface of temperatures, $T_{sw}=130$ and $155$ MeV.
 The isothermal hypersurfaces were computed by solving (boost invariant) relativistic ideal fluid dynamics.
 We used a single averaged optical Glauber initial condition \cite {icglauber} to describe RHIC's 20-30\% most central events at $\sqrt{s}=200$ GeV \cite{footnote0}.
 We further assumed that the initial transverse flow of the system is zero.
 This will be sufficient to understand the effects of the Hagedorn spectrum on the particle spectrum and elliptic flow, although event-by-event simulations would be required to investigate higher order Fourier coefficients.
-The equations of boost invariant ideal hydrodynamics are solved for this initial condition using a Smooth Particle Hydrodynamics (SPH) algorithm \cite{footnote}.
-For simplicity, particle decays are not included and we fix the value of the energy density at the initialization time (1 fm/c) to match the expected number of direct pions for a given choice of the switching temperature.
+The equations of boost invariant ideal hydrodynamics are solved for this initial condition using a Smoothed Particle Hydrodynamics (SPH) algorithm (a viscous version of this code has appeared in \cite{footnote}).
+In this first study, particle decays are not included and we fix the value of the energy density at the initialization time (1 fm/c) to match the expected number of direct pions for a given choice of the switching temperature.
 The equation of state used in this calculation is the one presented in \cite {Borsanyi:2010cj}, whose low temperature behavior was shown to be compatible with a hadron resonance gas that includes a Hagedorn spectrum \cite{Majumder:2010ik,NoronhaHostler:2012ug,footnote1}.

-In principle, the hadrons and resonances emitted from the isothermal hypersurface would rescatter and also decay, leading to further changes in the momentum distribution of hadrons and its anisotropy.
-This effect is not included in this work since our purpose is not to make realistic predictions for the values of flow coefficients but rather to estimate the effect the inclusion of Hagedorn resonances can have on such observables.
-Note, however, that one would expect that particle decays should not enhance the overall anisotropy of the expanding matter.